-By now you may be asking yourself who was this Captain Palmer fellow.
+By now you may be asking yourself who this Captain Palmer fellow was.

 Nathaniel Palmer, born in 1799, and his brother Alexander, born seven years later, went to sea at an early age.
 Nathaniel became a ship’s master before his 19th birthday as did Alexander by the time he was 21.
 They were young men who ventured into the most desolate regions of the world in search of profits from sealing and whaling.

 During a voyage to the South Atlantic in 1820-21, Nathaniel, captain of the 47-foot sloop Hero, pressed southward in search of new seal rookeries.
 On November 17, 1820 he sighted “land not yet laid down on my chart.”
 He had discovered a place which would later become known as Palmer Land on the continent of Antarctica.

 That is the info from the museum’s website.
 It’s nuanced and contains much truthiness.
 But there’s more.
 “Sealing” sounds much nice than “During the 1810s the skins of Antarctic Ocean seals were highly valued as items for trade with China.
 As a skilled and fearless seal hunter…” which is what Palmer was.
 I don’t care, as this was 1810, not 2010.
 Seal hunting was just a job.

 But the implication that Palmer was the first person to discover Antarctica is just not true.
 Palmer and his men became the first Americans and the third group of people to discover the Antarctic Peninsula.
 Larger ships skippered by Fabian Gottlieb von Bellingshausen and Edward Bransfield had reported sighting land earlier in 1820.